serenagrl/ansible-kubernetes/README.md

       ansible_hostname: "{{ lab_name }}-cp3"
       ansible_host: 192.168.0.206
 ```
+If you do not want the hostnames to be auto-generated, you can manually hard-code them here.

-Finally, configure the settings for the VMs in the `roles/vm-linux/setup-vm/vars/main.yaml` file.
+**Common VM settings** are configured in the `roles/vm-linux/setup-vm/vars/main.yaml` file.

-Configure the network settings for your VMs:
+Configure the **network settings** for the VMs:
 ```yaml
 vm:
   network: